Roar of the People

 Roar of the People is a 1941 Hong Kong wartime drama film directed by Tang Xiaodan.

 The film is set in Hong Kong during the Second Sino-Japanese War, when people fled to Hong Kong from Mainland China.
 It was released five months before the start of the Japanese occupation of Hong Kong.

+Plot

+A Hong Kong refugee gives shelter to a woman who was victimized by tycoon dealing contraband to the opposing forces of the country.